iredmail/docs/4-howto/store.spamassassin.bayes.in.sql.md

-# How to store spamassassin bayes in SQL
+# Store SpamAssassin bayes in SQL

 __THIS ARTICLE IS STILL A DRAFT, DO NOT APPLY IT IN PRODUCTION SERVER.__